joestubbs/coe379l-fa25/docs/unit04/rag.rst

     RAG workflow diagram.

 In this RAG workflow, the user submits a query, which is first sent to a retriever.
 The retriever performs a semantic search over a vector database containing embeddings generated from the knowledge base.
 It returns the most relevant documents to the retriever, which then sends both the user’s original question and the retrieved documents to the LLM.
 The LLM uses this combined context to generate an informed response, which is finally delivered back to the user.

 Data sources and Knowledge base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The knowledge base can both contain structured and unstructured data.
-It could be in a form of CSV files with rows and columns
+The knowledge base can contain both structured and unstructured data.
+It could be in the form of CSV
-or it could be a text document like PDF or HTML files.
-You can also connect your knowledge base to streaming data sources or APIs.
+files with rows and columns, or it could be text documents such as PDF or HTML files.
+You can also
-The documents in knowlege base be preproceed and convereted to embeddings for the retrieval to work efficiently.
+connect your knowledge base to streaming data sources or APIs.
+The documents in a knowlege base be
+preproceed and convereted to embeddings for the retrieval to work efficiently.

-A raw document (e.g., a long PDF, research paper, book chapter) may be thousands of words — far exceeding what a LLM can reasonably handle at once.
+A raw document (e.g., a long PDF, research paper, book chapter) may be thousands of words — far
-If you treat entire documents as single units, retrieval will likely retrieve entire documents — which are large, and may contain a lot of irrelevant data, hiding the pertinent details.
+exceeding what a LLM can reasonably handle at once.
+If you treat entire documents as single units,
+retrieval will likely retrieve entire documents — which are large, and may contain a lot of
-Instead, if you divide documents into smaller, **semantically coherent chunks** of text (e.g. 500–2,000 characters, or number-of-sentences), then retrieval returns just a handful of chunks relevant to the query.
-This improves both precision (less irrelevant text) and efficiency (fewer tokens, faster inference) of the LLM's generated response.
+irrelevant data, hiding the pertinent details.
+Instead, if you divide documents into smaller,
+**semantically coherent chunks** of text (e.g. 500–2,000 characters, or number-of-sentences), then
+retrieval returns just a handful of chunks relevant to the query.
+This improves both precision
+(less irrelevant text) and efficiency (fewer tokens, faster inference) of the LLM's generated
-Thus — **document splitting** or **chunking** is fundamental to making RAG practical, scalable, and precise.
+response.
+Thus, **document splitting** or **chunking** is fundamental to making RAG practical,
+scalable, and precise.

-In the last lecture, we used several Tapis code generation snippets as documents and generated embeddings for them.
+In the last lecture, we used several Tapis code generation snippets as documents and generated
-In this section, we will learn how to split these documents into smaller chunks by grouping sentences into fixed-size token blocks, preparing them for more efficient retrieval and RAG processing.
+embeddings for them.
+In this section, we will learn how to split these documents into smaller
+chunks by grouping sentences into fixed-size token blocks, preparing them for more efficient
+retrieval and RAG processing.

 .. code-block:: python3